Hot air balloon crashes in New Zealand injuring 11 people | Business

 Hot air balloon crashes in New Zealand injuring 11 people

-At least 11 people have been injured after a hot air balloon crashed into a house in a popular tourist town in the South Island of New Zealand.
-The crash occurred at about 10 a.m. local time on Morven Ferry Road in Arrowtown, police officials told Reuters.
+Two people were seriously injured while nine others suffered bruises after a hot air balloon crashed in a popular tourist town in the South Island of New Zealand on Friday.
+The crash occurred at about 10 a.m. local time near Morven Ferry Road in Arrowtown, police officials told Reuters.

-One person was seriously injured, one suffered moderate injuries while nine others had minor injuries, the police said.
-Emergency services were still responding to the incident and no further details were immediately available.
+Two people were seriously injured while nine others suffered bruises after a hot air balloon crashed in a popular tourist town in the South Island of New Zealand on Friday.

+The crash occurred at about 10 a.m. local time near Morven Ferry Road in Arrowtown, police officials told Reuters.
+While there were no fatalities, two people were transported by helicopter to Dunedin Hospital, the police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)